 We built PennyCalc because the existing calculators didn't work for people like us.

-Three Yale classmates working across industries and locations, but faced the same challenges.
-We all built financial models in Excel and Google Sheets for ourselves — mortgage comparison spreadsheets, hotel/airline point optimization, 401(k) projections, RSU tax estimators — and passing them around in our group chat whenever someone had a big financial decision coming up.
+Three founders working across industries and locations, but facing the same challenges.
+We all built financial models in Excel and Google Sheets for ourselves - mortgage comparison spreadsheets, hotel/airline point optimization, 401(k) projections, RSU tax estimators - and passing them around in our group chat whenever someone had a big financial decision coming up.

-Josh was modeling leveraged buyouts at a major PE firm, but couldn't find an online calculator that handled PMI cancellation at 78% LTV correctly (he was buying his first home in Manhattan).
-Jessie had just left an MBB consulting role for a marketing role at a large CPG brand, and was building her own Roth conversion analysis in Google Sheets because every online tool assumed she was a median earner.
-Michael was leading technology go-to-market at an enterprise software company and had rebuilt the same 401(k) optimizer in Excel four times because colleagues kept asking for a copy.
+Josh was building financial models at a private equity firm, but couldn't find an online calculator that handled PMI cancellation at 78% LTV correctly (he was buying his first home in Manhattan).
+Jessie had a background in management consulting and was building her own Roth conversion analysis in Google Sheets because every online tool assumed she was a median earner.
+Michael, a consultant turned builder, had rebuilt the same 401(k) optimizer in Excel four times because colleagues kept asking for a copy.

 At some point, we looked at the collection of spreadsheets we had developed and realized: these are better than what's widely available.
 Not because we're smarter, but because we actually use them, test them, and refine them.
 We built for our own edge cases and it turns out those edge cases are pretty common among people who earn well and have complicated financial lives.